machine-detonation/000000/README.md

-I don't really a specific area I like to hang out in, but I am usually found near docks, the center of the map, the anime area and dw area + the Roblox and crk areas once in a blue moon
+I don't really a specific area I like to hang out in, but I am usually found near docks or the center of the map